newaetech/chipwhisperer/docs/custom-firmware.rst

 Simple XOR cipher
 =================

-To illustrate how to make your own project, we'll go through making a project that implements a simple XOR cipher.
+To illustrate how to make your own project, we'll go through implementing a simple XOR cipher.
 Let's start by making a new folder for our project, which we'll call :code:`simpleserial-xor` :

 .. code:: bash